vramework/vramework-website/docs/20-security/30-cors.md

 ### Express

-Under the hood, Vramework uses the Express cors to process cors commands.
+Under the hood, Vramework uses the package cors to process cors commands.

 To enable CORS in express: